Global Strategy vs Local Reality: Why Most Businesses Get International Office Sourcing Wrong

 Why independence matters

-Most workspace advisers operate within a specific network or have commercial relationships with particular operators.
-They earn commission from the operators they recommend.
-That creates an inherent bias in the options presented — even if it's unconscious.
+Most workspace advisers work within a certain network or have business relationships with specific operators.
+They earn commissions from the operators they suggest.
+This can lead to bias in the options they present, even if they do not realise it.

-An independent adviser analyses the entire market in any location, with no commercial ties to any operator or landlord.
-The recommendation is based purely on what's right for the business.
-That independence isn't just a philosophical preference — it translates directly into better options, better terms, and better outcomes.
+An independent adviser considers the entire market in any location and has no business ties to any operator or landlord.
+Their recommendations are based only on what is best for the business.
+This independence is not just a belief; it leads to better options, better terms, and better results.

 The bottom line

 International office sourcing isn't complicated, but it does require expertise, local knowledge, and full market visibility.
-The businesses that approach it strategically — with independent guidance and a clear requirements-led process — consistently find better space, on better terms, with better outcomes for their teams.
+When businesses approach it strategically—using independent guidance and a clear requirements-led process— they consistently find better space, on better terms, with better outcomes for their teams.

-If you're planning an international expansion or reassessing your current global workspace strategy, it's worth having a conversation with someone who can show you the full picture.
+If you're planning an international expansion or reassessing your current global workspace strategy, it's worth speaking with someone who can show you the full picture.
 That's exactly what we do at Global Office Partners — clear, unbiased guidance across 120+ countries, every time.

 Ready to make smarter workspace decisions internationally?
 Get in touch for a free consultation.